kidinamoto01/deployment/README.md

 # Our work about Tendermint Deployment

-At the beginning of the hackethon, we wrote a first version of deployment with a Python Script and we wrote a Nodejs Server to orchestrate the deployment
+## At the beginning of the hackethon

+ we wrote a first version of deployment with a Python Script and we wrote a Nodejs Server to orchestrate the deployment
 - Python Tendermint Blockchain Generator (https://github.com/multiverseHQ/deployment/tree/master/docker)
 - Orchestration Server with Terraform (https://github.com/multiverseHQ/deployment/tree/master/server)

+## Lately

-At the end, we simplify the work and we use now only the docker-compose command (one line) and the create API of Digital Ocean.
+We simplify the work and we use now only the docker-compose command (one line) and the create API of Digital Ocean.
 We use the user-data command during creation so we don't need to log into the machine after creation to deploy the node.
 That's very very cool :))

 - Docker-Compose Deployment (https://github.com/multiverseHQ/deployment/tree/master/docker_compose)
 - https://github.com/multiverseHQ/front-end/tree/digi (check the DIGI Branch)